 OK, we know it’s been quite warm lately, but believe it or not, sweater and bonfire weather will soon be upon us, which means the best time in Indy is coming!
 Here are our four favorite things about fall in Indianapolis, and some events and destinations you won't want to miss!

 1. The festivals

 Discover your inner German!
-The day includes wiener dog races, a 5K/10K run/walk, a strong man/woman competition, an urban flea with 100 vendors, and plenty of fun activities for the kiddos.
+The day includes wiener dog races, a 5K/10K run/walk, a strong man/woman competition, a yodeling contest, and plenty of fun activities for the kiddos.
 German beer and food round out the day!